 Claims made by JI stakeholders as a whole and/or individual participating entities should be appropriate to the phase of the initiative as well as verifiable.
 Credible and robust verification of monitoring, evaluation, and progress against goals is critical for ensuring the impact of the initiative's activities.
-(See Section 1.6 Claims and Section 1.7: Monitoring, Reporting, and Verification for additional information.)
+(See Section 1.6 Claims and Section 1.7: Monitoring, Reporting, and Verification in Guidelines for Developing Jurisdictional Initiatives for the Seafood Sector: Overview for additional information.)